Traditionally Modern Food

 • After it splutters, add water, coconut, and salt

-• Bring to boil.
+• Bring to a boil.
 Once the water starts boiling add idli rava

-• When you can handle the dough, take small portions and make small balls (if required use water) and flatten it.
-Add oil to the tawa and close the Tawa with lid.
+• When you can handle the dough, take small portions and make small balls (if required use water) and flatten them.
+Add oil to the tawa and close the tawa with a lid.
 Grill the Adai on both sides.
 Serve warm with chutney

 Video